mcrowder65/resolve-promise-SOLUTION/script.md

 Welcome back!
-I hope you enjoyed the exercise and were able to solve it.
+I hope you enjoyed the exercise and you were able to solve it.

 Let's solve the exercise